 Solution 10.
 Reset Your Virtual Memory

-Open Advanced System Settings by typing on search bar.
-Select Advanced tab and click Settings found in Performance.
+- Open Advanced System Settings by typing on the search bar.
+Select the Advanced tab and click Settings found in Performance.

-In Performance Options, click the Advanced tab and then click Change button under Virtual Memory.
+- In Performance Options, click the Advanced tab and then click the Change button under Virtual Memory.

-Note: to clear temp memory allocation files, run temp and Ctrl + A on the files listed in temp directory.
+Note: to clear temp memory allocation files, run temp, and Ctrl + A on the files listed in the temp directory.

 Solution 12.
 Windows Update Can Cause High Disk Usage